EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ## Job scheduling and execution

 To run a job, including those created by apps, you need to select the resources - the number of CPUs/cores and amount of memory - you think your job will need.

 Open OnDemand then submits the job to a **job scheduler** which schedules the job onto the selected back-end based upon the resources requested.
 Your job is then queued until sufficient resources are available on the selected back-end to run your job.
 This will depend upon:

 * Resources available on your selected back-end.
 * Extent to which jobs currently running on the back-end are using the back-end's resources.
 * Resources requested by your job.
 * Jobs from yourself and others already in the queue.

 !!!
-Info
+Note

     Open OnDemand and the back-ends use the [Slurm](https://slurm.schedmd.com) open source job scheduler and workload manager to schedule and run jobs on back-ends.